MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/fixed-assets/number-books-per-journal.md

 # required metadata

 title: Number of books per journal
-description: This topic describes the relationship between journal and asset books when you create a fixed asset acquisition or depreciation proposal through batch job.
+description: This topic describes the relationship between journals and asset books when you create a fixed asset acquisition or depreciation proposal through a batch job.
 You can define the maximum number of books to be included per acquisition and for depreciation using the Number of books per journal parameter group.
 author: moaamer
 manager: Ann Beebe
 ms.date: 11/19/2020